-All information in this Profile is characteristic of the 12-month period ending June 2016, with the exception of income data, which are reported for 2015.
+All information in this Profile is characteristic of the 12-month period ending June 2017, with the exception of income data, which are reported for 2016.
 In some sections comparisons are also given for results obtained in previous surveys.
 Not all results are directly comparable due to changes in questionnaire design and sample size.
 Some results are presented for the four U.S. Census regions: Northeast, Midwest, South, and West.
 The median is the primary statistical measure used throughout this report.
 Due to rounding and omissions for space, percentage distributions may not add to 100 percent.

-From the 2016 Investment and Vacation Home Buyer Survey, 65 percent of home buyers were primary residence buyers, which accounts for 3,738,000 homes sold in 2015.
-Using that calculation, the sample at the 95 percent confidence level has a confidence interval of plus-or-minus 1.32%.
+Data gathered in the report is based on primary residence home buyers.
+From the 2017 Investment and Vacation Home Buyer Survey, 70 percent of home buyers were primary residence buyers, which accounts for 4,207,000 homes sold in 2016.
+Using that calculation, the sample at the 95 percent confidence level has a confidence interval of plus-or-minus 1.10%.